Legobas/micronova2mqtt/README.md

 ## Brands file

-To add a new Pellet Stove brand copy the [brands](brands.yml) file to your data directory and add your Pellet Stove brand.
-You have to know the app-name, customer-code and domain URL.
+To use micronova2mqtt with a new Pellet Stove brand copy the [brands](brands.yml) file to your data directory and add your Pellet Stove brand.
+The app-name, customer-code and domain URL have to be provided.
 If this works for you please create a pull request so other owners of the same brand can benefit from it.

 ## Inspired by: